2357111317192329/meteor-stashhunting-addon/README.md

-# jeff mod (For minecraft 1.21.1, 1.21.4, 1.21.5)
+# jeff mod (For minecraft 1.21.1, 1.21.4, 1.21.5, 1.21.8)
 #### Make an issue or DM me on discord `0x658` with any questions (Check the FAQ first)
 #### Pull Requests are welcome, please make them to the 1.21.1 branch.
 #### Check the [Wiki](https://github.com/miles352/meteor-stashhunting-addon/wiki) for a full list of features and options.
 ## Features
+### Modules
 - ElytraFlyPlusPlus
   - Has a bounce mode with a baritone obstacle passer for highways, including ring-roads.
   - Motion Y Boost mode can go up to 200 bps.
-(1.20.4 ViaVersion required for 2b2t, and you must be touching a wall)
+(Patched on 2b2t)
   - Fake fly option allows you to fly with a chestplate on to minimize lost durability.
-(Does not work on 2b2t)
+(Patched on 2b2t)
 - TrailFollower (Credit to [WarriorLost](https://github.com/warriorlost) for creating the original TrailFollower this was based off)
   - Follows trails in all dimensions using either pitch40 or baritone.
 May break on path splits or other cases.
 - TrailMaker